PROJECT UPDATEThe Revised Draft Environmental Impact Report (EIR) for the Southeast Greenway project is now available for public review.

 Southeast Greenway Project Information and Project Documents

-To view all project documents (including the Existing Conditions, Opportunities and Constraints Report and Community Workshop Summaries) and to learn out to get involved, please visit the Southeast Greenway Campaign's project website at www.planthegreenway.com.
+To view all project documents (including the Existing Conditions, Opportunities and Constraints Report, and Community Workshop Summaries) and to learn out to get involved, please visit the Southeast Greenway project website at www.planthegreenway.com.

 On August 21, 2017 the Draft Environmental Impact Report (EIR) was released for public review.
 The Draft EIR analyzes the potential impacts of the proposed project, which includes proposed General Plan land use designations for the 57 acres, as well as implementing zoning districts, and proposed text amendments to the General Plan and Zoning Code that would support the community vision.

-The Draft EIR is available for public review for a 45-day period, which begins on August 21, 2017 and ends on October 4, 2017.
-Electronic copies of Draft EIR can be found by clicking on the links below, or on the links provided on the project website (www.planthegreenway.com).
-Hard copies of the Draft EIR available for review at the following locations:
+The 45-day public review period ended on October 4, 2017.
+Electronic copies of the Draft EIR can be found by clicking on the links below, or on the links provided on the project website (www.planthegreenway.com).

 Below are links to the Draft EIR (which can also be found at www.planthegreenway.com):